nottrobin/robinwinslow.uk/_articles/build-an-anchor.md

 In the last few days I've had a couple of friends reach out to me.
 They've both been in similar sorts of crises of direction (I'm going to stay deliberately vague on my friends themselves).

-The thing that's surprising me is that I think I know how to help them.
+What's surprised me is that I think I know how to help them.
 Obviously I don't know exactly what they need, but the rough shape of the advice I would give them is pretty clear to me.

 The reason that's surprising to me is that I'm actually in a very similar situation.
 I'm at a bit of a crossroads in my career.
 I don't know exactly what I need, or want.
 I'm not even sure what my skills and expertise are any more.
 I'm feeling pretty lost.
 Why can't I have the clarity and determination about helping myself that I seem to have for helping my friends?